steph-xue/react-info/README.md

 # React Info

-A single page website built with React that displays a short list of fun facts about the React library itself.
+A web application built with React that displays a short list of fun facts about the React library itself.
 A toggle in the navigation bar lets users switch between light and dark mode at any time.

 <br>